capability/plenipotentiary-sandbox/README.md

 I've spent my career making one system talk to another.
 When Google sunset the AdWords API on April 27, 2022 and moved to the Google Ads API, one of my deepest integrations, built 10 years earlier, effectively became a new project just to get back to where I was before.

-That experience reshaped how I build: **better boundaries, cleaner contracts, and more attention to SDK churn.**
+That experience reshaped how I build: **better boundaries, cleaner contracts, and isolation from vendor changes.**

+But the real problem isn't vendor churn—it's chaos.
+In any Laravel app with multiple integrations, you end up with Google Ads (official SDK), Mailchimp (REST), Stripe (official SDK), legacy SOAP services, and internal APIs—each implemented differently by different developers.
+Without a pattern, every integration is a special snowflake: different error handling, different return types, different testing strategies, different logging approaches.

 This is not the only way to build integrations.
 It's not even the best way.
-It's just my way.
-If you like it, great!
-If you already have a strong approach, fantastic.
-If you think it's a bad idea, fair enough.

-For me, I just wanted a tool that spins up a safe, predictable way to use a small slice of a big API or SDK without reinventing the guardrails every time.
+It's just my way—an opinionated approach to make heterogeneous integrations look uniform in YOUR system.
+Gateway pattern provides the stable interface your app depends on—whether the vendor uses an SDK, REST, SOAP, or something else entirely.

 **Read more:** [Why & Roadmap](https://pleni.dev/docs/why-roadmap)